)

 Nevada pet insurance FAQs

 Buying pet insurance is one of the best things you can do to ensure your furry friend lives a long and happy life.
-Here’s some more quick information about pet insurance in Nevada.
+The following answers to frequently asked questions can provide additional information.

 Is pet insurance more expensive in Nevada?

+Not really.
 The average Nevada resident pays lower rates for pet insurance than people in other states.
-Nevada cat owners pay an average monthly premium of $35, for example, compared to $37 nationwide.
-Nevada dog owners pay $67 per month, on average, compared to $71 across the U.S.
+Nevada cat owners pay an average monthly premium of $21, compared to $23 nationwide.
+Nevada dog owners pay $40 per month, compared to $43 across the U.S.

 Does pet insurance cover pre-existing conditions in Nevada?